 Evening: You'll be hearing about and tapping your toes to this evening of music and musical instruments with musician extraordinaire, Joe Jewell.
 Joining him will be this years over-all champion and winner of the Jr. Division during the old time fiddle contest, will be Rebecca Pool.

 Activity note: Should be able to walk up to 1 mile on grass and hardtop surfaces; .9 of a mile during the Cave tour and another 300 yards to the Spring at Blanchard

 Breakfast: Breakfast @ the Folk Centers' full service restaurant.

 Morning: After a short return to your rooms, take a short scenic ride to the Ozark/St. Francis forest, for the mornings program.
 After an interesting talk about the area, you will then "walk into the past".
 An easy paced walk, with the opportunity to use a listening device for constant contact with speaker.

 Lunch: Picnic lunch at the Blanchard Recreation area before boarding bus to the Visitors Information Center of Blanchard Spring Caverns.

 Afternoon: View the movie "The Amazing World Below" as it sets the stage for your guided tour into Blanchard Cave.
-You may also examine the exhibits in another part of the VIC before your group enters the Cave.
-Afterwards, there will be time to look over the interpretive gifts' area and then a short, scenic drive to Blanchard Spring, before returning to the Cabins at Dry Creek at the Ozark Folk Center State Park.
+You may also examine the exhibits in another part of the Visitors Information Center beforehand.
+There will also be ample time to look through the interpretive area, where you may purchase postcards, books, T-shirts, mugs and a host of other items.
+Many of the offerings are from people from Arkansas and the near community.

-Dinner: Once again, we'll be @ the Skillet Restaurant
+Dinner: Once again, we'll be at the Skillet Restaurant at the Folk Center.